-If you are currently in medical school, in residency or are already working as a physician, chances are you have medical school loan debt.
+If you are currently in graduate school, medical school, in residency or are already working in your profession, chances are you have student loan debt.
 The next question is, what is your plan for repayment?
 Are you planning to refinance, repay through a forgiveness program or stay with your current repayment plan?

 That’s why we’ve sought out and vetted resources to help you make a plan.

 To get personalized help (from a real person) we recommend:

 Student Loan Planner specifically helps students who have monster student loan balances (ranging from $20,000 to $1 million+) and those who are considering attending programs that will give them monster student loan balances.
 They will help you create a custom loan plan made just for you that details the path to debt freedom.
 They charge a one-time fee for a thorough, un-biased review.

 - The Post-Debt Consult – if you already have significant outstanding debt and want to get strategic advice around specific actions you should take once you’re ready to pay the debt back

 - The Pre-Debt Consult – if you’re thinking about attending a graduate school or professional program that could put you in six figures of debt after graduation

 - They help you know about all of your repayment options and help you assess and strategize which option is best for your specific scenario.

 - They will save you time!
 They are the experts and know the ins and outs of student loan repayment strategies.